aws-expert/learning-aws-solutions-architect/udemy-course/ec2_instance-storage.md

 # What's an EBS volume??
-- ane EBS volume (slastic block store) volume is a network drive you can attach to your instances while they run.
+- ane EBS volume (elastic block store) volume is a network drive you can attach to your instances while they run.
 - it allows your instances to persist data, even after their termination.
 - they can only be mounted to one instance at a time
 - they are bound to a specific availability zone
 - analogy: think of them as network USB stick

-# EBS volume
+## EBS volume
 - it's a network drive (not a physical drive)
   - it uses the network to communicate the instance which means there might be a bit of latency
   - it can be detached from an EC2 instance and attached to another one quickly